joonb14/GAZEL/README.md

 We also tried to provide SVR calibration.
 However, multi output SVR doesn't exist in android.
 So we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for x and y coordinate.<br>
 However the problem is...
 I cannot get the right cost and gamma for SVR... and it seems to need much more calibration point than 5. <br>
 So we use default calibration method with translation, and rescaling.<br>
-Keras model training & conversion Code will be uploaded soon.<br><br>
+Keras model training & conversion Code will be uploaded soon.<br>
 ### Configuration
 If you want to use custom TFLite model with our MobiGaze Framework.
 First check  configuration options below(in <b>FaceDetectorProcessor.java</b> ).
 We provide Face bitmap, Left/Right Eye Grids, Face Grid.
 We used 1-channel bitmap for enhancing gaze estimation accuracy, but like other papers which use 3-channel RGB images as input, we provide 3-channel image mode.
 You can change the mode with THREE-CHANNEL flag.